RMerl/asuswrt-merlin/README-merlin.txt

 Installation
 ------------
 Simply flash it like any regular update.
-You should not need to reset to factory defaults, unless coming from a version that used a different nvram size.
-You can revert back to an original Asus firmware at any time just by flashing one.
+You should not need to reset to factory defaults (see note below for one exception).
+You can revert back to an original Asus firmware at any time just by flashing a firmware downloaded from Asus's website.

 NOTE: If you were still running a 32KB nvram firmware on an RT-N66U (which usually mean an original firmware older than 3.0.0.4.220), the first time